gwicks/gmusicapi-curl/README.md

 Issues
 ===================

-Appears to have heavy issues compiling on FreeBSD for unknown reasons (possibly having to do with the port of JsonCPP)
+Appears to have heavy issues compiling on FreeBSD for unknown reasons (possibly having to do with the port of JsonCPP).